stohrendorf/addventure2/templates/readme.md

     tag, e.g. scripts or css files.
   * The "body" block is the actual content of the page, wrapped within an "article" tag.

 Changes to the menus should be done here.

 The "main.tpl" template is the main page of the addventure.
 Use it as a starting point if you want to create own templates.

-If you want to put forms in your templates, have a look into the "plugins" directory.
-The addventure uses CSRF tokens, so you need to put these in hidden fields of your form if you want the addventure to accept the supplied data from your form.
+If you want to put forms in your templates, you need to put a hidden CSRF field into your forms.
+Have a look at the "account_register.tpl" template on how to to that.

 The other templates have prefixes to show from which controllers they are
 displayed: